DocJade/fluster_rs/readme.md

 - [The Rippingtons](https://www.rippingtons.com/), who kept me from going insane while writing this.
 - [Femtanyl](https://femtanyl.bandcamp.com/), who helped me go insane while writing this.

+## Notes:
+Originally I planned to keep an up-to-date implementation spec of Fluster! in `./filesystem_design`, but this slowly became more and more out of date, as is now very un-representative of the final product.
+Some information in there such as Inode blocks and how they are constructed should be mostly up to date.
+Dense disks aren't real, and they cannot hurt you.

+If you're wondering "Where is the EXE so I can just run it myself!"
+Please understand that there isn't one, and for good reason.
+If you don't know how to build and run this project yourself, chances are you would use it improperly, and possibly wipe your C: drive.

 ## See Fluster! in action

 [YouTube link to fluster factorio run will go here.](https://example.com/)